otrv4/otrv4/otrv4.md

 Ratchet id ratchet_id (INT)

-    Must be strictly greater than 0, and increment by 1 with each ratchet
+    Must be strictly greater than 0, and increment by 1 with each ratchet.
+    This should receive the value of i variable.

 Message id message_id (INT)

-    Must be strictly greater than 0, and increment by 1 with each message
+    Must be strictly greater than 0, and increment by 1 with each message.
+    This should receive the value of j variable.

 Next Public ECDH Key (MPI)

-    The *next* ratchet [i.e. i+1] ECDH public key for the sender
+    The *next* ratchet [i.e. i+1] ECDH public key for the sender.
+    TODO: Should this should receive the value of our_ecdh variable?
+    OR Should we have a new our_next_ecdh?

 Nonce (NONCE)

-    The nonce used with XSalsa20 to create the encrypted message contained in this packet
+    The nonce used with XSalsa20 to create the encrypted message contained in this packet.

 Encrypted message (DATA)

     Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform XSalsa20 encryption of the message.
-The nonce used for this operation is also included in the header of the data message packet
+The nonce used for this operation is also included in the header of the data message packet.

 Authenticator (MAC)

-    The SHA3 MAC, using the appropriate MAC key (see below) of everything from the Protocol version to the end of the encrypted message
+    The SHA3 MAC, using the appropriate MAC key (see below) of everything from the Protocol version to the end of the encrypted message.

 Old MAC keys to be revealed (DATA)